Barangay MacArthur, Tudela Sea Road, Poro Island, Camotes.

 Please check rates and details directly with the companies in question if you need more recent info.

 The minerals of the limestone rich dripping water are believed to have curative properties for a variety of illnesses.
-However, the water is very cold.
-200m from the cave on a foot trail are the Guin-awitan Falls.
+200 m from the cave on a foot trail are the Guin-awitan Falls.